leongjs98/neorg/wiki/Itero.md

 By default, the key that is used to iterate on an item is `<M-CR>` (Alt + Enter).

+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING
+THIS IS TESTING

 Begin by writing an initial item you'd like to iterate (in this instance, and unordered list item):
 ```md
 - Hello World!